MiaRasmussen05/SnakeSnack/README.md

     - The footer is under the card effects with a copyright icon to the left of the page.
     - When clicked the icon goes away and the copright and disclaimer messages shows up in the center of the footer, which then goes away after 5 seconds where the copyright icon again shows up.

+  - ### About Page
+    - The about page have the header and two secions inside the page.
+    - The first section describes what Snake Snack is and what it is based on.
+While the second section is about why this website was created.
+    - It is fully responsive and the two section move under each other on smaller screens.

+  - ### Contact Page
+    - The contact page is for the visitor that wants to get in contact with the creator.
+    - The visitor can give feedback, send a message, or even write about collaborating.
+    - With two additional boxes to the right of the form the visitor will get information on respond time.
+As well as the email address and hours where the creator will be working.
+    - In the form the visitor have to give there full name, there email address, choose a topic in the radio buttons, and give a little about what there inquiry is about.
+For  - To be able to push the send button all the boxes need to be answered as well as one radio button needs to be choosen.
+    - The send button then send the visitor to another page with a pop up window that needs to be clicked.
+Then they get a thank you that their message have been submited and with a link to go back to the home page.
+    - On medium screens the two boxes jump beside each other above the form.
+On smaller screen they go on each other to keep it fully responsive and easy to read.

 ### __Typography and Color Scheme__

 - ### Typography